zacharygriffee/dagify/readme.md

 **Key Methods:**

 - **`set(value)`**
   Sets a new value (for stateful nodes).
+  **Important:** `set()` now returns a promise (using `setTimeout(resolve, 0)`) that resolves on the next tick.
+This is intended as a convenience so that you may optionally await state propagation, especially in tests.

 - **`update(fn)`**
   Updates the node’s value.
 For computed nodes, this triggers recomputation.
-  For stateful nodes, `update()` now **forces a re-emission** of the current value by default—even if that value is deep‑equal to the previous one.
-This makes it ideal for triggering refreshes of function dependencies that are meant to reflect side effects or asynchronous results.
+  For stateful nodes, `update()` forces a re-emission of the current value by default—even if that value is deep‑equal to the previous one.
+This is useful for triggering refreshes of function dependencies that have side effects or resolve asynchronously.

   For example: